 The Retirement Income Problem Most People Solve Wrong

 Jump directly to: SWP vs FD after-tax comparison shows exactly why SWP beats FD for most retirees.
 Ramesh's example has real rupee numbers for a Rs 1 crore corpus.
 How much corpus you need gives the withdrawal-to-corpus table.
-Three mistakes to avoid could save your retirement plan.
+Three mistakes that ruin an SWP plan.

 How SWP Actually Works — The Mechanics